Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 But they said to him, “Five loaves and two fish are all we have here.”

-Bread and fish were the components of the basic diet of poor Galileans.
+Bread and fish were staples in the diet of poor Galileans.

 Then he said, “Bring them here to me,” and he ordered the crowds to sit down on the grass.

-The presence of grass indicates that this episode occurred in the middle of springtime (see Mark 6:40, John 6:10).
+The presence of grass indicates that this even happened in the springtime (see Mark 6:40, John 6:10).

 Taking the five loaves and the two fish, and looking up to heaven, he said the blessing, broke the loaves, and gave them to the disciples,